OrekiYuta/orekiyuta.github.io/myblog/source/_posts/OneLine.md

     - No one can stay a kid forever.
     - Time moves on, and people grow up.
     - We must go our separate ways.
-    - You keep going even after Im gone.
+    - You must keep going even after I'm gone.